-Want such a mesh, without hand techniques or extra steps.
+The goal is to produce a large-scale mesh without hand techniques or extra steps.

-Some observations: top bind off as seen in the swatch below, was tight for the fabric.
-To maximize width, bind off should be around at least 2 gate pegs, even 3 if needed.
-This allows for completing the task on the machine without adding more work and incorporating hand techniques.
-Same is worth considering in tuck fabric: the nature of tuck is to be short and fat, lace wants to open up, so this fabric definitely will want to spread.
-The top approximate 1/3 of the swatch images show use of the same white yarn, knit in standard single needle mesh.
-The size difference in “holes” created with the tuck method is easily seen.
+Some observations: the top bind off as seen in the swatch below, was tight for the fabric.
+To maximize its width, the bind-off should be around at least 2 gate pegs, even 3 if needed.
+This allows for completing the task on the machine without adding more work and adding hand techniques.
+Tuck stitch produces a knit that tends to be short and wide, lace wants to open up with blocking as well, so this fabric definitely will want to spread.
+The top approximate 1/3 of the swatch below was kit using the same white yarn but in standard single needle mesh, making the size difference in “holes” created with the tuck method easy to see.
 The white is a 2/8 wool, the other a 16/2 mystery fiber I usually use as waste yarn.
-The punchcard itself follows as well.

 For me this experiment will probably fall in the “now that I’ve done it, broken several rules, and have a good result I am over it” category.